AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/custom-indexing.md

 ## Overview

 This guide provides step-by-step instructions for deploying the `guidesAssetLucene-1-custom-1` custom index on Adobe Experience Manager (AEM) as a Cloud Service.
-This index is required to enable the **Find and replace** feature, which allows you to scan the entire content visible in the Author view and also the underlying Source content (XML structure, including elements, tags, and attribute values) for the searched string.
+This index is required to enable the **Find and replace (Source view)** feature, which allows you to scan the entire content visible in the Author view and also the underlying Source content (XML structure, including elements, tags, and attribute values) for the searched string.
+The Find and replace feature in Author view remains enabled without this index as well.

 ## Prerequisites